 In mid-2016, the authorities of Serbia opened an additional three centres in Dimitrovgrad (90), Bosilegrad (110) and Pirot (190) to handle the increasing number of arrivals from Bulgaria.
 Another reception centre was opened in Bela Palanka (280) on 30 December 2016.
 All of these centres offer very basic, ageing facilities and are inadequate for anything other than very short-term stay: for example, the centre in Dimitrovgrad only offers collective dormitories, and there are no separate male and female toilets.
 Still, the COVID-19 lockdown did not lead to the overcrowding of these facilities, and on 10 January 2021, the number of reported people staying in these centres was far below their capacities.
-Moreover, RC in Dimitrovgrad was not operational in 2021 and 2022, while RC Pirot and RC Bela Palanka reopened but no overcrowding was recorded.
+Moreover, RC Dimitrovgrad was not operational in 2021 and 2022, while RC Pirot and RC Bela Palanka reopened but no overcrowding was recorded.
+In 2023, RC Dimitrovgrad became operational at the end of the year hosting between 40 and 75 residents, while RC Pirot was overcrowded for the most of the year hosting in July around 350 persons, mainly from Morocco.
+RC Bosilegrad was opened for most of the year offering the best living conditions in refurbished building with separate 4 to 8 bunk beds per room.
+It was briefly overcrowded in November 2023.

-In general, it can be safely argued that the vast majority of Reception Centres lack adequate living conditions due to their nature and purpose.
-Namely, the Reception Centres were established and designed during the 2015/2016 mass influx of refugees with an aim to provide a short-term stay (several days).
-However, as the border policies of neighbouring countries changed, and the time of stay in Serbia increased from several days to several weeks or months, the living conditions in RCs deteriorated.
+In general, the majority of Reception Centres lack adequate living conditions due to their nature and purpose.
+Namely, the Reception Centres were established and designed during the 2015/2016 mass influx of refugees with the aim to provide a short-term stay not exceeding several days.
+However, as the border policies of neighbouring countries changed, and the time of stay in Serbia increased from several days to several weeks or months, the living conditions in the RCs deteriorated.
 For that reason, arguably the living conditions in the majority of RCs are inadequate and the main features are the following: overcrowding, poor hygiene, lack of privacy and safety, poor sanitation and lack of basic psycho-social services.